lygiahan03/Data-Portfolio/README.md

-# International Trade Overview and Vietnam Outlook
+# Project: International Trade Overview and Vietnam Outlook
 # 1. Project Background

  The International Trade in Goods (ITG) dataset, published by the International Monetary Fund (IMF) in August 2025, provides a comprehensive view of global trade flows.